andela-fsenjobi/femis_hangman/README.md

 The game has three levels:
 1) Beginner       |  4-8 words          |  8 turns

 2) Intermediate   |  9-12 words         |  9 turns

 3) Advanced       |  Above 12           |  10 turns

 The game also has an option of either a boring or graphic output.
 The boring feedback type looks like `You are dead.
-The word is unforgatable` while the graphic feedback looks something like:
+The word is unforgatable` while the graphic feedback looks something like a match stick drawing.

 ## Installation